dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

     clouded, in time, you can seek to move around occlusions that block your sight.

+[^biophysics-and-information-representation]: These materially
+    dependent forms must reflect, refract, internalize and respond to each other, but are compartmentalized into entities or units that lack any clear boundary.
+One such axiom: information about the past is never destroyed in physics.
+Lifeforms and even viruses or RNA interact with other biophysical information
+    representations.
+Life evolved increasingly complex methods of processing cause and effect -- e.g. mechanisms to detect and process optical signals to see.
+These stimuli gave life the ability to internalize and analyze information local to an organism's environment, yet there is no clear distinction between the signals received as stimulus and the biophysical chain reaction leading to the organism's response.
+Lifeforms began to process stimuli to internalize images representing some altered images of them, which gives rise to memory, the spatiotemporal processing of stimuli and increasingly sophisticated abstractions of these images.
+This extrapolates to pan-psychism.

+    After animals had developed social behavior, the appearance of information exchange changed, but its underlying biophysical mechanics remained the same.
+Despite the level of a lifeform's sophistication there is a critical need to distinguish between self and other.
+Even though plankton, fish, octopi, lizards, meerkats and chimps seem to have varying levels of awareness of identity, they all share the biophysical mechanics that compartmentalize it and react to other entities with identities.
+More ancient forms of life react to the notion of the other in purely mechanical means.
+As life progressed, these images of stimuli accumulated references to notions of self and other.
+If it were not so, then a predator could not identify prey or recognize cues necessary for reproduction.
+Even if such cues from sensory input are mechanical signals not traditionally understood as thought, per se, they are all merely images of information transferred in biophysical means.
+The primary factors distinguishing social animals are the modes and bandwidth for information processing, regardless of the circumstances,
+    dependencies and stability necessary for evolution to produce such functionality out of chaos.

 [^groundwater-percolation]: This image is from [Groundwater
     percolation in northern Guam: Insights from Jinapsan Cave](http://pi-casc.soest.hawaii.edu/research/Project_phps/2015_Jenson-Bautista_WaterPercolation.php),